 Contrary to the popular belief that dependent individuals have to want treatment before it can be effective, most enter treatment in a relatively involuntary state, often to avoid or to undo the consequences of the drug use [136].
-According to 2019 NSDUH data, common reasons for not receiving treatment among people 12 years of age and older include not being ready to stop using (39.9%), not knowing where to go for treatment (23.8%), and having no healthcare coverage and not being able to afford the cost of treatment (20.9%) [4].
+According to 2022 NSDUH data, the most common reasons cited for not seeking or receiving treatment for substance use include the thought that they should be able to handle their alcohol or drug use on their own (74.7%), not being ready to start treatment (61.1%), and not being ready to stop or cut back use (52.2%) [8].
 A significant opportunity to intervene is often the point at which drug abusers confront the legal consequences of their substance, especially taking into consideration the fact that more drug users are involved with the legal system than with the drug abuse treatment system [31].